The sales landscape has shifted.

 And with intelligent responses, bots can answer the basic questions you’ve already written help docs for — that way reps can focus on answering the more complex questions, which require a human touch.

-But for sales team, the biggest breakthrough chatbots offer is their ability to qualify inbound leads, 24/7.
+But for a sales team, the biggest breakthrough chatbots offer is their ability to qualify inbound leads, 24/7.

 In just a few minutes, a single rep, or BDR, or marketer can set up a chatbot that asks the same qualifying questions your sales team asks (e.g. “What brought you here?
 What are you thinking about using our product for?”)